Searching Filenames

 Glob is a very useful concept to search hierarchical trees because wild cards are easy to use and powerful.
 Sometimes we might want to use a glob expression to look for other things that are not files, but also have a hierarchical structure.
 For example, the registry is organized in a similar way to a filesystem, so maybe we can use a glob expression to search the registry?

-Velociraptor supports direct access to many different such hierarchical trees via accessors (Accessors are essentially filesystem access drivers).
+Velociraptor supports direct access to many different data sources with such hierarchical trees via accessors (Accessors are essentially filesystem access drivers).
 Some common accessors are

 • file - uses OS APIs to access files.